 This is a method for convenience.
 See expect_request() for documentation.
-Parameters

 - uri URI of the request.
-This must be an absolute path starting with /. - method HTTP method of the request.
+This must be an absolute path starting with /, a URIPattern object, or a regular expression compiled by re.compile(). - method HTTP method of the request.
 If not specified (or METHOD_ALL specified), all HTTP requests will match. - data payload of the HTTP request.
-This could be a string (utf-8 encoded by default, see data_encoding) or a bytes object. - data_encoding the encoding used for data parameter if data is a string. - headers dictionary of the headers of the request to be matched - query_string the http query string starting with ?, such as ? username=user - header_value_matcher HeaderValueMatcher that matches values of headers.
+This could be a string (utf-8 encoded by default, see data_encoding) or a bytes object. - data encoding the encoding used for data parameter if data is a string. - headers dictionary of the headers of the request to be matched - query_string the http query string, after ?, such as username=user.
+If string is specified it will be encoded to bytes with the encode method of the string.
+If dict is specified, it will be matched to the key=value pairs specified in the request.
+If multiple values specified for a given key, the first value will be used.
+If multiple values needed to be handled, use MultiDict object from werkzeug. - header_value_matcher HeaderValueMatcher that matches values of headers.

-Returns Created and register RequestHandler.
+Returns Created and register Request Handler.